 The situation is frightening.
 What is the person in for?
 What will they be asked to do?
 Perhaps the most important question is “Who will they be dealing with?”
 Who are these people, and what is their training?
 Where do they come from?
 What will they do?

 The team approach is used in most treatment centers.
 It realizes that everyone involved in a recovering person has a vital role to play.
-However, at a rehabilitation center the people with the most advanced educational background usually lead the process.
+However, at rehabilitation centers, the staff and the people with the most advanced educational background usually lead the process.
 These people include:

 - The doctor is normally a psychiatrist sets and sets the pace, as he or she has to be responsible for prescribing the treatment and its many parts.
 A psychiatrist is an MD with specialized training about the way the physical body and its health conditions interact with human behavior and the mind.